aragon/aragon-wiki/docs/dev/apps/token-manager.md

 Token Manager allows holders of its underlying token to execute external actions by identifying themselves as token holders.
 This can be used for allowing token holders to perform a particular action in the DAO (e.g create a vote) without the ACL having to know anything about tokens.

-For this, Token Manager conforms to the [AragonOS Forwarder interface](../AragonOS/#forwarders) and forwards calls to holders that own at least one token.
+For this, Token Manager conforms to the [aragonOS Forwarder interface](../../documentation/aragonOS/#forwarders) and forwards calls to holders that own at least one token.

 ### Limitations